AlvaroSmorras/openduck-tutorial/README.md

 # Welcome to the Openduck tutorial

-Openduck is an opensource version of Dynamic Undocking, a particular implementation of steered molecular dynamics ment to assess the robustness of protein-ligand complexes through the work needed to bring the main hydrogen bond interaction to the quasi-bound state.
+Openduck is an opensource version of Dynamic Undocking, a particular implementation of steered molecular dynamics (SMD) ment to assess the robustness of protein-ligand complexes through the work needed to bring the main hydrogen bond interaction to the quasi-bound state.

 ## Getting started